robriks/nouns-wave-protocol/docs/src/src/overviews/Protocol-Participants-Overview.md

 ## User Flow

+Wave Protocol participants can be split into three categories:

+- Nouns Token LPs, who provide voting power liquidity to the protocol using the Nouns token's delegation ledger
+- Idea Creators, who wish to contribute to the Nouns ecosystem with a worthy idea but lack the Nouns NFTs required to push a proposal onchain
+- Idea Sponsors, who support existing ideas with funding in hopes that they win a Wave and are pushed onchain as a Nouns proposal (akin to lobbying)

 ### Nouns holders

 Nouns tokenholders must delegate their voting power to Wave via a call to the Nouns token contract using either the `delegate()` or `delegateBySig()` function, while providing a valid Delegate address.
 Functions for selecting a suitable delegate for a Nouns holder can be referenced in the "Usage" section below.